Hubble 5-star Artificial Stars

 true quality of your telescopes or give you a perfect collimation.

-However, an artificial star is an excellent alternative to do the star test.
-With an artificial star,
+An artificial star is an excellent alternative to the real star.
+With an artificial star, star tests

-star tests can be accurately conducted anytime and anywhere.
-However, the problem with
+can be accurately conducted anytime and anywhere.
+However, the problem with the

-the artificial star is that you need many different sizes of artificial stars for different
+artificial star is that you need many different sizes of artificial stars for different telescopes

-telescopes of different apertures with different focal ratios, and even for the same
+of different apertures with different focal ratios, and even for the same telescopes but at